emtee40/SurvivalManual-wiki/Power.md

 ### Solar

 There are [Solar USB chargers][1].
-The sun is a great and very clean way to generate power.
-The only real drawbacks for this kind of power is that it is not available at night and the output depends on the weather.
-Other than this it is really nice way to generate power - and very effortless.
-While the sun is working for you - you can do other things like getting some food or build a shelter.
+Harvesting the power of the sun is a great and very clean way to generate power.
+There are only 2 real drawbacks for this kind of power:

+* it is not available at night
+* the output depends on the weather

+But if it is available you can use it very effortless.
+While the sun is working for you - you can do other useful things like getting some food or building a shelter.

 ### Bicycle